Adolescent Violence Prevention Page

 and they can feel good when they relax.
 They are able to keep themselves calm when under stress.

-The ability to keep calm and
+The ability to keep

-he should get away, or if he thinks he can talk to the decent side of the kid.
+that means he should get away, or if he thinks he can talk to the decent side of the kid.

-Identify the ability to enjoy oneself, calm down
+Identify the ability

-quickly and feel the decency of all other people as a high priority.
-Organized religion does not always
+to enjoy oneself, calm down quickly and feel the decency of all other people as a high priority.
+Organized religion

-a camping group.
+church group and a camping group.

 "Do